Rakesh-18112006/probability-statistics-2025/BasicProbabilty/README.md

 <a id="definition-of-glossary"></a>
 ### Definition of Glossary

 * **Definition:** An alphabetical list of terms in a particular domain of knowledge with the definitions for those terms.
-This section would typically contain all key terms defined throughout the document for quick lookup.
+This section would typically contain all key terms defined throughout the document.